thinkshout/thinkshout/_case_studies/tolerance.md

 cs-intro:
   type: "Teaching Tolerance"
-  mission: "Teaching Tolerance is committed to providing educators with a multitude of resources and activities that will help to foster a kind and inclusive school climate."
+  mission: "Teaching Tolerance -- a program of the Southern Poverty Law Center -- is committed to providing educators with a multitude of resources and activities that will help to foster a kind and inclusive school climate."
   text: |
-    Teaching tolerance -- a program of the Southern Poverty Law Center -- works to provide educators with the resources to teach empathy and inclusivity in our classrooms.

 cs-sections:
   - section-title: "The Strategy"